 - I appreciate the

-You can reserve really personal phrases like “thank you so much for your kindness” for special occasions.
+You can reserve the most emotional phrases like “thank you so much for your kindness” for special occasions.

 The attitude of gratitude improves your life.
 Read more about how grateful people have more control over their environments, growth, purpose, and self-acceptance.

 1. Who should you thank?